 The perpetrator acts out and alienates the victim.
 The victim withdraws, and perhaps threatens to leave.
 Then the perpetrator may blame and threaten the victim for causing the problem, but eventually “repents” and asks forgiveness and swears to never hurt them again.
 There may be true intentions to change, but at some point they lose it, and the cycle repeats.
 I have seen this, and probably so have you.

 In this scenario the abuser knows that they have a problem, but feels unable to fully control themselves.
 Getting help is hard because it involves a lot of shame.
 Usually they get help when the victim finally holds a boundary, or they cross paths with the legal system and are required to deal with it.
 Often the abuse is accompanied by alcohol or drug problems.

 What makes it doubly hard is when the abuser is in denial of his/her problem.
 They may be continuing a family pattern, so it feels normal to them.
 Sometimes what is less clear is what really constitutes abuse.

 Is raising your voice in an argument abuse?
 Is stubbornness to act or make changes abuse?
 Is not listening to your partner abuse?
 Is refusing to cook or do housework abuse?

 Both Nan and I have heard women claiming emotional abuse simply because their partner does not agree with them.
-Would you classify that as abuse?
-We don’t.
+We don’t classify that as abuse.
+Not agreeing is normal for any relationship.

 We have discovered that abuse is not gender specific – it can come from either men or women.
 And what is unopposed is the truth that it destroys relationships and families.
 Although anger is the most obvious indicator, that is not always the case.
 Sometimes it is rigid control.
 At the root is usually unresolved childhood or adolescent issues.